AdobeDocs/marketo.pt-BR/help/marketo/product-docs/administration/users-and-roles/export-a-list-of-users-and-roles.md

    ![](assets/image2014-9-10-9-3a26-3a3.png)

-   E isso é tudo, pessoal!
-Você deve estar baixando o novo arquivo Excel.
+   E isso é tudo!
+Você deve estar baixando o novo arquivo do Excel.

    ![](assets/image2014-9-10-9-3a26-3a17.png)